BeamNawapat/BeamNawapat/README.md

 ### About me

-Now I am 16 year old.
+Now I am 16 year old, I was born in 2005.

 I study at Suankularb Wittayalai Nonthaburi School.